Skip to main content

 Here are a few common ways to invest in employee development:

-• Try secondments: Encourage your employees to temporarily shift into another role, so they see if it's a good match for their interests and skills.
+• Try secondments: Encourage your employees to temporarily shift into another role, so they can see if it's a good match for their interests and skills.

 • Use L&D stipends, if offered: Remind your employees to use their personal growth stipend to attend a conference, take a class, earn a certification, etc.